Why a stabilizer

-The stabilizer manages fixed voltage values using circuitry which changes taps on a built-in autotransformer along with the help of quality electromagnetic relays.
-To pick what power rating you need your stabilizer to be you need to calculate what all load it will be picking up and leave about 20% space for more, this would work for homes but maybe not for factories or larger consumption systems so there your safety margin should definitely be higher.
-So for instance at home if your stabilizer will be looking after equipment consuming around 1000 Watts then you can take a 1200 VA or 1.2 kVA stabilizer.
+The stabilizer manages fixed voltage values using circuitry which changes taps on a built-in autotransformer, along with the help of quality electromagnetic relays.
+To pick what power rating you need your stabilizer to be you need to calculate what all load it will be picking up and leave about 20% space for more.
+This extra 20% would work for homes but maybe not for factories or larger consumption systems so there your safety margin should definitely be higher.
+So for instance at home, if your stabilizer will be looking after equipment consuming around 1000 Watts then you can take a 1200 VA or 1.2 kVA stabilizer.

 There are stabilizers that are built for specific equipment as well like for ACs or refrigerators, they are engineered to be working with just that device alone and won't be taking anything else on.
 It is a good investment if you want to protect your electronics in the house or other places.